1 MILLION TRANSLATED LEGAL TERMS FROM 100 JURISDICTIONS WORLDWIDE

 A single database

-We are connecting the world’s legal languages through English, by creating bilingual dictionaries detailing and explaining legal terminology from numerous jurisdictions.
+We are connecting the world’s legal languages through English by creating bilingual dictionaries detailing and explaining legal concepts from numerous jurisdictions.

-Our database contains jurisdictional dictionaries and related resources for a constantly expanding range of countries.
-Our aim is to cover at least 100 countries by the end of 2024, with 10,000 legal terms for each jurisdiction.
+Our database covers a constantly expanding range of countries.
+We aim to launch projects for 100 countries by the end of 2024, producing 10,000 legal terms for each jurisdiction.

 Expert language teams

-We have set up highly-qualified teams of academics, lawyer-linguists and practitioners produce the world’s most sophisticated legal terminology database.
+We set up highly-qualified teams of academics, lawyer-linguists and legal practitioners to produce the world’s most sophisticated multi-jurisdictional legal terminology database.

 n